jean-luc1203/jkbms-rs485-addon/README.md

 ## 🚨 Alarm management (since 01.11.2025) 🚨

 The module can manage 21 alarms identified by the BMS.

-It will create 3 HAOS entities telling you that there are alarms in progress, How many and which ones.
-It also tells you on which BMS there is an alarm You can see which alarms are possible on this [*table*](https://github.com/jean-luc1203/jkbms-rs485-addon/blob/main/Documentation/Alarmes-description.md)
+It will create 4 HAOS entities telling you that there are alarms in progress, How many and which ones.
+It also tells you on which BMS there is an alarm.
+Il y a aussi une entité prévue pour déclancher un automatisme basé sur un senseur binaire global. `binary_sensor.bms_global_bms_global_alarm`

+You can see which alarms are possible on this [*table*](https://github.com/jean-luc1203/jkbms-rs485-addon/blob/main/Documentation/Alarmes-description.md)

 ⚠️ for the moment, this is only functional in Master/Slave mode.